Search Search Shop Shop Cart Cart

 Living with HIV: Understanding Stigma and How to Overcome It, Choma

 Living with HIV isn’t much different from living without it, especially when you’re healthy and taking care of yourself.
-If you were born with HIV, you probably know this well.
-Often, the real challenge isn’t the virus itself but the misunderstanding and stigma from people who don’t fully understand HIV.
+If you were born with the virus, you probably know this well.
+Often, the real challenge isn’t the virus itself but the misunderstanding and stigma from people who don’t fully understand it.

 Here’s how to deal with stigma, Choma, and live your best life.